syseleven/grav-docs-syseleven-stack/pages/02.Documentation/02.compute/docs.en.md

 !
 Availability and data durability are reduced, because data is only stored locally on one server.

-For more information, see the [local storage](../04.local-storage/docs.en.md).
+For more information, see the [local storage documentation](../04.local-storage/docs.en.md).

 Name        | API Name    | Memory | vCPUs | Storage* |
 ------------|-------------|--------|-------|----------|